TentativeConvert/Fix-cones-in-weight-lattices/readme.md

 It is written in Macaulay2 (version 1.18) and requires the `WeylGroups` package, version >= 0.5.2, written by Baptiste Calmès and Viktor Petrov.
 To see which version of the package you have, you can type `readPackage "WeylGroups"` in Macaulay2.
 Version 0.5.2 was added to the Macaulay2 repositories in November 2021.

 The computations necessary to complete the proof of [HZ, Proposition 3.3] can be run by executing all code in `main.m2`.
 The code there uses functions from the `WeylGroups` package and the two small auxiliary packages `WeylGroupsExtra` and `Auxiliary` provided here.
-The code is currently set up to peform computations for all Dynkin diagrams Σ of exceptional types (G_2, F_4, E_6, E_7, E_8).
+The code is currently set up to peform computations for all Dynkin diagrams Σ of exceptional types (E6, E7, E8, G2, F4).
 This can easily be changed by editing the very last line of `main.m2`.

+The results of the computations are written to tex files (`results_G2.tex`, `results_F4.tex`, ...).
+To view them, compile the auxiliary file `ViewResults.tex` also provided here.
+To display results for other than the exceptional types, the contents of ViewResults.tex need to be edited in an obvious way.
+For reference, results for types A3, A5, B5, C5, D5, E6, E7, E8, F4, G2 are already included in the folder `Results`.